devonproudfoot/bulk_rename/README.md

 ### Step 2
 ##### [rename_from_spreadsheet.py](https://github.com/devonproudfoot/bulk_rename/blob/master/rename_from_spreadsheet.py)

-The second script also requires two arguments, the path to the folder with the files to be renamed, as well as the type of files.
+The second script requires only two arguments, the path to the folder with the files to be renamed, as well as the type of files.

 Ex.
 ```